Jasper More (Liberal politician)

-Robert Jasper More (30 October 1836 – 25 November 1903) was an English landowner, barrister and Liberal politician who sat in the House of Commons in two periods between 1865 and 1903.
+Robert Jasper More (30 October 1836 – 25 November 1903) was an English landowner, barrister and Liberal (later Liberal Unionist) politician who sat in the House of Commons in two periods between 1865 and 1903.

 Life

 More was the son of the Rev. Thomas Frederick More, J.P., of Linley Hall, Shropshire, and his wife Harriet Mary More, daughter of Thomas More of Larden Hall, Much Wenlock.
 He was educated at Balliol College, Oxford, where he graduated as BA in 1860 and MA and BCL in 1862.
 He was called to the bar at Lincoln's Inn in 1863.

 More was elected as Member of Parliament for Shropshire South in 1865 but lost the seat in 1868.
 In 1876 he made a tour of the Balkans after the April Uprising with Lady Strangford of which he subsequently published an account.

 More was a J.P. and Deputy Lieutenant for Shropshire and High Sheriff of Shropshire in 1881.
 He was also a J.P. for Montgomeryshire.

-In 1885, More stood at Ludlow and won the seat which he retained until his death in 1903 at the age of 67.
+In 1885, More stood at Ludlow and won the seat.
+In 1886 he joined the Liberal Unionist Party and retained his seat until his death in 1903 at the age of 67.
 In parliament he supported Lord Winchilsea's National Agricultural Union, opposed to the National Agricultural Labourers' Union.